groots/meeting-spot-backend/scripts/README.md

 ### Common Migration Issues

-- **Permission errors**: If you see "insufficient privilege" errors, try using the `fix_users_table_directly.sh` script which handles permissions more gracefully
+- **Permission errors**: If you see "insufficient privilege" errors, try using the `grant_db_permissions.sh` script to grant the necessary permissions to the application user
 - **Connection issues**: Make sure the Cloud SQL Proxy is running and connected
 - **SQL errors**: Review the generated SQL in the `schema_fix.sql` file before executing